- The quick guide to the Microsoft365DscWorkshop

 CertificateThumbprint: <AutoGeneratedLater>

-.\build.ps1 -Tasks labinit
+.\build.ps1 -Tasks init

-The App ID and the encrypted secrets are shown on the console in case you want to copy them and also written encrypted to the Azure.yml
+The App ID and the plain-text secrets are shown on the console in case you want to copy them.
+They are also written to the Azure.yml file but encrypted.
+The file is then committed and pushed to the code repository.

-⚠️ The password for encrypting the app secret is taken from the Datum.yml file.
+⚠️ The password for encrypting the app secrets is taken from the Datum.yml file.
 This is not a secure solution and only meant to be used in a proof of concept.
 For any production related tenant, the pass phrase should be replaced by a certificate.

 OrganizationName: <OrganizationName>